Consumer Medicine Information

 - start to experience severe abdominal pain and pass blood in your stools.

-- have persistent purple dis
+- have persistent purple discolouration and/or pain in

 the fingers, toes, ears, nose or jaw in response to cold.